mamont77/easydrupal/modules/contrib/advupdate/README.md

    functionality of this module
    without un-installing the module, you can do the following:

-2. Go to "`Home > Administration > Reports > Available updates`"
+2. Go to "Home > Administration > Reports > Available updates"
-   and disable the checkbox at "`Expand the report using "`Update Manager Advanced`" module`".
+   and disable the checkbox at "Expand the report using `Update Manager Advanced` module".

 ## Maintainers